-Babbel and Duolingo are two of the most popular language apps in the world, and while the two certainly share several similarities, they also differ in several key respects.
+Babbel and Duolingo are two of the most popular language apps in the world.
+So which one is for you – and which one simply threatens to waste your time?
 In this comparison, we highlight the pros and cons of each language learning program so you can pick the one that best fits your budget and learning style.

 Applied in Cart